WebReflection/flatted/SPECS.md

 The `input` array will have a regular `string` at index `1`, but its object at index `0` will have an `instanceof String` as `.a` property.

-That is the key to place back values from the rest of the array, so that per each property of the object at index `0`, if the the value is an `instanceof` String, something not serializable via JSON, it means it can be used to retrieve the position of its value from the `input` array.
+That is the key to place back values from the rest of the array, so that per each property of the object at index `0`, if the value is an `instanceof` String, something not serializable via JSON, it means it can be used to retrieve the position of its value from the `input` array.

-If such `value` is an object and it hasn'e been parsed yet, add it as parsed and go through all its properties/values.
+If such `value` is an object and it hasn't been parsed yet, add it as parsed and go through all its properties/values.

 ```js
 // outside any loop ...